 “I was angered.
 That day, it gave me PTSD of the whole year and a half I had spent there.
 So not only was that day making me mad and frustrated and all these emotions, I was reminiscing on the past and how that manager was yelling at me now, and two months ago he was yelling at me, the day that I got hired he was yelling at me, and it’s been hell ever since I got here,” Blackwell told HuffPost.
 “I guess that’s what led me to going to one of those phones and dialing the number to make my voice heard all over the store.”

 “Attention all Walmart shoppers, associates, and managers,” she announced before proceeding to call out co-workers by name for being “racist,” “stinky,” and “lazy.”
 She referred to employees in one section of the store as “perverts” she hopes don’t “talk to your daughters the way you talk to me.”
 She thanked another colleague for getting her the job when she needed it, and ended with a resounding “Fuck the managers, fuck this company, fuck this position … I fucking quit.”

 And Blackwell is not alone.
 She is part of a growing trend of employees making their resignations from toxic workplaces public.
-Videos under the hashtag #quitmyjob have reached phenominal levels of views, without the help of viral publicity tools like TikTok bot programs or sponsored posts.
+Some can even improve their following by using websites like Tokstart to Buy TikTok Followers and likes!
+And by doing something like this, the uprising can spread like wildfire!
+Especially if you look at the videos under the hashtag #quitmyjob , they have reached phenominal levels of views.
+And that too, without the help of viral publicity tools like TikTok bot programs or sponsored posts.